jamesMAwalker/jw-portfolio-next/README.md

 <img src='https://res.cloudinary.com/jameswalker-work/image/upload/v1658147322/Portfolio/jwdev-logo_axmkkr.png' alt='jmswlkr.dev logo'>

-## Project Showcase
+## A Project Showcase

 This is my portfolio site!
 Built with NextJS 12.
-The project is quite straightforward in terms of code.
-There are some fun things going with the animations, but this is essentially a showcase for other, more interesting projects.
+The project is pretty straightforward in terms of code.
+There are some fun things going with the animations, but this is essentially a showcase for other, more robust projects.

 This project uses the following technologies: